Drinfeld-Stuhler modules: Fields of moduli

 \begin{rem} Theorem \ref{thmFMFD} is the analogue for Drinfeld-Stuhler modules of a theorem of Shimura for abelian varieties \cite[Thm.
 9.5]{Shimura}, and Theorem \ref{thmFMFD2} is the analogue of a theorem of Jordan for abelian surfaces with quaternionic multiplication \cite[Thm.
 1.1]{Jordan}. \end{rem}

+\begin{cor} Let $\Phi: A\to L^\sep[\tau]$ be a Drinfeld $A$-module of rank $r\geq 1$.
+If $L$ is a field of moduli for $\Phi$, then $L$ is also a field of definition. \end{cor} \begin{proof} The claim follows from Theorem \ref{thmFMFD2} specialized to $O_D=M_r(A)$ and Theorem \ref{thmME-DSM}.
+Alternatively, one can arrive at the same conclusion by repeating for $\Phi$ the argument in the proof of Theorem \ref{thmFMFD} with $d=1$ (but arbitrary rank), which becomes simpler since in that case Proposition \ref{propHilb90} is just the usual Hilbert's 90. \end{proof} \begin{rem} Corollary \ref{corFMFD-DM} is the analogue of the well-known fact that the fields of moduli for elliptic curves are fields of definition; cf. \cite[Prop.
+I.4.5]{SilvermanII}.
+The proof for elliptic curves uses the $j$-invariant, an invariant which is not available for Drinfeld modules if $A$ is not the polynomial ring or the rank is greater than $2$. \end{rem}

 In \cite{LRS}, $\sD$-elliptic sheaves are defined over any $\F_q$-scheme $S$.
 The functor which associates to $S$ the set of isomorphism classes of $\sD$-elliptic sheaves over $S$ modulo the action of $\Z$ possesses a coarse moduli scheme $X^\sD$ which is a smooth proper scheme over $C':=C-\mathrm{Ram}(D)-\{\infty\}$ of relative dimension $(d-1)$; this follows from Theorems 4.1 and 6.1 in \cite{LRS}, combined with the Keel-Mori theorem.
-Thanks to Theorems \ref{thmModMot} and \ref{thmShtMot}, the fibre of this moduli scheme over a point $x$ of $C'$ is the coarse moduli space of isomorphism classes of Drinfeld-Stuhler $O_D$-modules over fields $L$ such that $z(\Spec(L))=x$.
+Thanks to Theorems \ref{thmModMot} and \ref{thmShtMot}, the fibre of this moduli scheme over a (not necessarily closed) point $x$ of $C'$ is the coarse moduli space of isomorphism classes of Drinfeld-Stuhler $O_D$-modules over fields $L$ such that $z(\Spec(L))=x$ (recall from Definition \ref{defnDES} that $z$ is the morphism induced by $\gamma$).